nmeum/zig-riscv-embedded/README.md

 using `tail -f /tmp/out`.
 Additionally, it will create a named pipe in `/tmp/input`.
 [Slipmux][slipmux] CoAP frames can be written to this named pipe and will afterwards be parsed by the Zig application code.
-For this purpose, a proxy is available in the `./coap-slip-proxy` subdirectory.
+For this purpose, a proxy is available in the `./coap-slip` subdirectory.
 The proxy is written in [Go][golang web] and can be compiled as follows:

-	$ cd coap-slip-proxy && go build -trimpath
+	$ cd coap-slip && go build -trimpath

 After compiling this proxy, it can be started as follows: